 Became friends with Tom Kelley, owner of several local car dealerships.
 Played golf many times at Sycamore Hills.

 - Tom Kelley, chef recall interactions with Pres.
-George H. W. Bush video by Chris Darby published December 3, 2018 on WANE-TV NewsChannel 15.
+George H. W. Bush video by Chris Darby published December 3, 2018 on CBS WANE-TV NewsChannel 15.

 - Fort Wayne photographer shares moments behind the lens of the 41st President Peter Turnley born and raised in Fort Wayne, a globally recognized photographer shared his experiences of capturing iconic moments of the 41st President.
-Published December 7, 2018 on WPTA21 ABC TV station.
+Published December 7, 2018 on ABC WPTA21.com TV station.

 Bushnell, Scott M.

 Born in Poughkeepsie, New York on February 12, 1947 to John and Alice Bushnell, he died September 10, 2017, age 70, of St. Joe.
 A Fort Wayne historian, he wrote several books including Hard News, Hardfelt Opinions: A History of the Fort Wayne Journal Gazette, Historic Photos of Fort Wayne, Historic Photos of Indiana.

 - THE HISTORY OF FORT WAYNE TOLD THROUGH PHOTOGRAPHS April 23, 2008 by The Waynedale News Staff at The Waynedale News.com.